-My Experience with Borderline Personality Disorder
+My Experience with

-My Disclaimer, My Approach, My Guarantee
+My Approach, My Guarantee

 I'm not a doctor.
 I have no legal license in any field of mental or emotional health.
 I assume no responsibility whatsoever for your thoughts, feelings, decisions, actions, and behaviors.
 Choosing to expose yourself to any aspect of my work means that you yourself are accepting full responsibility for your own thoughts, feelings, decisions, actions, and behaviors, at all times.

 You will notice that I avoid using common abbreviations in my work, such as 'BPD' and 'pwBPD'.
 I shun these for several reasons: First, laymen often confuse BPD with bipolar.
 So to avoid any confusion, I usually write out, or completely speak, the full name.
-However, there is an even greater reason for my avoidance of these types of abbreviations: They improperly equate the disorder that a person lives with as being an inherent part of what makes that person who they are.
+However, there is an even greater reason for my avoidance of these types of abbreviations: They improperly equate the disorder that a person lives with as being an inseparable part of what makes that person who they are.
 This subtle type of thinking is an obstacle to recovery.
 Therefore, you are not a pwBPD.
-You are a person, and you have a disorder called Borderline Personality.
+You are a person, and you have a disorder.
 It is a separable, fixable part of something you are dealing with.
 It is not in any way an inherent part of who you are.

 My general approach is harshly honest, in good spirit.
 Brutally-honest straight talk, and mean-spirited talk are not the same thing.
 The purpose of the first is to remove all vagueness in the interest of painful truth, and this is the approach I find most effective.
 In the case of those who have lived a lifetime mired in denial and ignorance, this is what is necessary for ensuring one's greatest chance at escaping this lifelong, powerful disorder.
 The purpose of the second type of talk is to insult, and this is never my intention.